MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/sign-in-loop.md

 ---
-title: Microsoft Teams is stuck in a login loop in Edge, Internet Explorer, Google Chrome, Firefox or Safari
+title: Teams is stuck in a login loop in browsers
 description: Microsoft Teams continually loops in Edge, Internet Explorer, Google Chrome, Firefox or safari when you try to sign in to teams.microsoft.com.
 author: helenclu
 manager: dcscontentpm